karmitage/liri-node-app/README.md

 ## Other notes

 In order to run this application, other users will need to configure their own Spotify ID & Secret using the Spotify API.
 These values are in a .env file that maps the values to variable names, which are then accessed via the keys.js file.

+To see the functionality of the project, see the screenshots in the 'assets' folder.